sborms/leaguescheduler/README.md

 ## Input

 The Excel file `example_input.xlsx` contains an example of the input data.
-It should, in the exact format as in the example, include the reserved dates (together with location and time) and unavailable dates of all teams from a single league.
+The input should always, in the exact format as in the example, include the reserved dates (together with location and time) and unavailable dates of all teams from a single league.

 One sheet corresponds to one league.